Different uses for voting

 Local Control of Central Funds

-Participatory Budgeting, PB, lets local meetings research, research, discuss and vote on how to spend part of a city's budget.
+Participatory Budgeting, PB, lets local meetings research, discuss and vote on how to spend part of a city's budget.
 In South America, it spread from one city in 1989 to hundreds today.
 The World Bank reports this process may reduce corruption and it tends to raise a community’s health and education.1

 In 2010, a Chicago alderman gave $1,300,000 to PB.
 It was a popular success.
 But a plurality rule made the votes and voters unequal.
 For example, in 2011 each vote to help a park won $501.
 That was its cost divided by its voters.
 But if cast for bike racks, each vote won a mere $31.
 That's too unfair.
 Even worse, most of the votes were wasted on losers.
 We can do better.
 We can give every voter the power to guide a fair share of money, with Fair Share Voting.